 Watch your weight

 Don’t rush your food.
 The more you chew, the less time and work your stomach spends on digestion.
-When you eat too fast, the chances of swallowing air increases and they can form gas pockets in your stomach.
+When you eat too fast, the chances of swallowing air increase and they can form gas pockets in your stomach.
 Here’s the trick, take small bites, and you’ll chew more slowly.

 Wear loose clothes